 A ‘set it and forget’ strategy won’t work in Facebook marketing.
 You have got to analyse the performance so you can discover what worked and what didn’t.

-Got to the left-hand side of your Facebook business page and click on ‘Insights’
+Go to the left-hand side of your Facebook business page and click on ‘Insights’.

-Now, you can see the overview, likes, reach, page views, page previews, actions on page, posts, events.
+Now, you can see the overview, likes, reach, page views, page previews, actions on the page, posts, and events.

-Reach: You can see the reach of your Facebook page and factors that affect the reach.
+Reach: You can see the reach of your Facebook page and the factors that affect the reach.

 Posts: The Posts tab contains all the information about your posts such as reach and engagement.

-Events: You will be able to identify data such as the number of people who saw your event, demographics of your audience, the number of people who responded to your event
+Events: You will be able to identify data such as the number of people who saw your event, the demographics of your audience, and the number of people who responded to your event.

-Once just a photo and video sharing app, Instagram has taken social media by storm!
+Once just a photo and video-sharing app, Instagram has taken social media by storm!
 This has become not just a way for people to showcase their photo and videography talents, but a way for brands to market their business.
-But don’t take my words for it – take a look at Instagram stats.
-The platform now has 800 million active users and 500 million daily active users.
-Of these, 400 million users checkout stories daily.
+But don’t take our word for it – take a look at Instagram stats.
+The platform now has 1.1 billion active users and 500 million daily active users.
+Of these, 500 million users checkout stories daily.
 More than 95 million photos are posted each day, and 4.2 billion daily “likes” are given.